 The John L. Freehafer Memorial award is given to one or more sophomore, junior or senior students who have demonstrated an interest in people, in student life, in student activities and in student government and/or who have a special interest in how people govern themselves.

-This award is given to a student who has made outstanding contributions to gender equity on campus and is in honor of our former Dean of Women and founder of the SMU Women's Center, Emmie V. Baine.
+The Emmie V. Baine Legacy Award is given to a student who has made outstanding contributions to gender equity on campus and is in honor of our former Dean of Women and founder of the SMU Women's Center, Emmie V. Baine.

-Nominee must be a graduating Senior.
+The nominee must be a graduating Senior.
 The nominee, or his/her nominator, should indicate ways in which s/he has contributed to gender equity efforts in the University community while a student at SMU.

-This award is given to a student, faculty or staff member who has made exceptional contributions to environmental advocacy at SMU.
+The Leadership in Sustainability Award is given to a student, faculty or staff member who has made exceptional contributions to environmental advocacy at SMU.
 This award serves as an important acknowledgement of those who enhance environmental quality and participation at the university.

 One award will be given to an outstanding full-time SMU student, faculty or staff member.
 The nominee, or his/her nominator, should specify how the nominee has been involved with and contributed to increasing environmental awareness and action on campus.